Pain management during childbirth: Opioids

 There are many methods of pain relief during labor.
 Opioids are a type of analgesia that is commonly used during childbirth to assist in pain relief.
 They can be injected directly into the muscle in the form of a shot or put into an IV.
 These medications may cause unwanted side effects like drowsiness, itching, nausea, or vomiting to the laboring mother.
 Although they are short acting in the laboring mother, it takes longer for an infant to clear these medications.
 All opioids can cross the placenta and may poorly affect the baby by causing problems with heart rate, breathing, or brain function.
 For this reason, opioids are not given close to delivery.
 They can be beneficial in early labor, however, since they can help dull pain, but do not impair the mother's ability to move or push.
 Their use also does not seem to be linked to a higher chance of cesarean sections.
-There are many things to consider when deciding to use opioids during a delivery and these options, as well as the risks and benefits, should be discussed early in the first stage of labor with a trained medical professional.
-Asking questions about the procedures and medications which may affect the baby are valid questions.